EricksonSoftware/Steam-Info-Fetcher/README.md

 `python main.py`

 ## Resetting Saved Data
 "current_sales.json" and "watermark_changed_dates.txt" will update after running the script.
-If this files get corrupted or you need to refetch all dates for some reason, overwrite the files with their default values.
+If these files get corrupted or you need to refetch all dates for some reason, overwrite the files with their default values.

 current_sales.json
 ```